+35725368683

 The Advocates Law – Code of Conduct Regulations

-Each member practicing law in Cyprus must follow the Rules of Conduct of the Legal Profession.
-The above-mentioned rules of professional ethics can be classified into the following two categories:
+Each member practising law in Cyprus must follow the Rules of Conduct of the Legal Profession.
+The rules mentioned above of professional ethics can be classified into the following two categories:

 1. Duties towards the Government, the Society, and the Courts of law.